Harry-young-0/GeTAP/README.md

 ![schematic_for_github](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/a165c6e8-2290-4691-9410-4ab40897080a)

-# Section B: Software and tokens required prior to running the pipeline for the first time
+# Section B: Software and tokens required prior to running the pipeline
 ### 1. LDlink token
 This pipeline uses the LDlink web server, which requires a unique token to run.
 The token is easily obtained here: [https://ldlink.nih.gov/?tab=apiaccess](https://ldlink.nih.gov/?tab=apiaccess).
 This step needs to be completed only once and then that token will stay with you for life (it is linked to your email address).